-Talk to them about what you’re thinking in regard to safety, and give them an opportunity to give feedback.
+Talk to them about what you’re thinking in regard to farm safety, and give them an opportunity to give feedback.
 Often, you’ll pick up some great ideas from workers which could save you time and money.

-Consultation does not require consensus.
+Worker consultation does not require consensus.
 It’s not a ‘vote’ situation.
 You can still make a decision, but you do need to consider what’s been put forward through the consultation process.

 There’s also a requirement to consult with others.
 This might be a contractor coming in to do some work for you, or a transport company collecting your commodity.
 Where there’s a common duty for safety you need to have that two-way discussion so you’re all on the same page.